-Starting from AY 14/15 IR students will have the opportunity to participate in the Specialization Religious Studies (SRS).
+Starting from AY 14/15 IR students (enrolled in both MA 1 year and MA 2 years programs) have the opportunity to participate in the Specialization Religious Studies (SRS).
 Coordinated by the CEU Center for Religious Studies, the SRS awards a non-degree certificate in Religious Studies, complementing your IR diploma.

 MA students enrolled in the Department of International Relations can benefit from this Specialization, which will provide them with advanced knowledge of a subject increasingly in the spotlight - with religion effecting social movements and political discourse, in a way even more relevant than in the recent past, normatively, politically, socially, and legislatively.

 Drawing on the university's courses and faculty from a range of departments, the specialization brings together multidisciplinary and cross-disciplinary approaches to the study of religion.
 SRS students will engage in the study of religious phenomena from Late Antiquity up till today, from Ancient Greece to modern Europe or the Arab world.
 Its diverse course offerings cover the three monotheistic religions, over a vast span of time, and from cross-disciplinary perspectives.
 Students within the specialization are introduced to core concepts and methods in the social sciences and humanities as applied to religious phenomena, provided in contexts especially relevant to today's conditions.